 If you are using the standard part environment, the same option is not available.
-Still, many CAD programs have the possibility to convert a standard part into sheet metal if the part properties correspond to sheet metal (e.g. uniform thickness, inside radius, etc.).
+Still, many CAD programs can convert a standard part into sheet metal if the part properties correspond to sheet metal (e.g. uniform thickness, inside radius, etc.).

 This is the same image we used for illustrating the section view.
 With one slight difference – the side view includes cutouts.
 Cutouts can reduce the number of different views on a single drawing.

 Thus, we could easily delete the section view and add all the necessary dimensions to cutouts.

 The detail view gives us a close-up of a selected section of a larger view.
 This can be especially useful if an otherwise large part includes many important dimensions in a small area.
 Using the detail view improves the readability of these measurements.